The non-credit Rochester Scholars classes are offered for one-, two-, and three-week sessions over the summer for rising 9-12 grade students.

 While Rochester’s Pre-College Programs cannot guarantee participants’ admission to the University of Rochester or its Combined Admissions Programs (REMS, GEAR, GRADE), successful participation will enhance a student’s résumé, which may prove beneficial when applying to selective universities.

-The University of Rochester welcomes international students to apply to the Pre-College Program.
+The University of Rochester welcomes international students to apply to the Pre-College Programs.
 Rochester is home to many students and scholars from around the world.
 The University values the significant contributions to campus learning that these students and scholars make.
 International visitors foster awareness of and respect for other cultures and bring unique perspectives into the classroom.
 Our Pre-College counselors are prepared to help international students acclimate to their new culture, environment, and educational system.
 If English is not your first language, a Skype interview will be required.

 Can international students attend the credit-bearing Taste of College classes?